The bilingual brain calculates arithmetic differently depending on the language

 The experiments do not provide any evidence that the subjects translated the tasks they were confronted with from French into German in order to solve the problem.
 While the test subjects were able to solve German tasks on the basis of the classic, familiar numerical-verbal brain areas, this system proved insufficiently viable in the second language of instruction, in this case, French.
 To solve the arithmetic tasks in French, the test subjects systematically relied on other thought processes not observed so far in monolingual persons.

-The study documents for the first time, with the help of measurements and imaging techniques, the demonstrable cognitive “extra effort” required for solving arithmetic tasks in the second language of instruction.
+The study documents for the first time, with the help of brain activity measurements and imaging techniques, the demonstrable cognitive “extra effort” required for solving arithmetic tasks in the second language of instruction.
 The research results clearly show that calculatory processes are directly affected by language.

 Explore further: First language wires brain for later language-learning